Second Language Acquisition Ph.D. Program Requirements

 The second project will be to prepare a research report based on research done during the first two years of residency in the program.
 The paper needs to conceptualize a problem, situate the problem in discussions in the field, and present a clear methodological design with preliminary results and future steps.
 It will be a data-driven paper of publishable quality (25-30 pages in length).

-After the comprehensive examination is approved, students begin work on their dissertation proposal.
-They are expected to complete their dissertation proposal by the end of the semester following the comprehensive examination.
+After the research report is completed, students begin work on their dissertation proposal.
+They are expected to complete their dissertation proposal by the end of the semester following the research report.
 Students select a dissertation committee comprised of no less than three members: a committee chair from the department, and two additional members (one may be from outside the department or university).
 Students write the proposal, which includes an introduction, a critical review of the literature, and research design (methodology).
 The committee reviews the proposal and suggests changes or improvements, and later convenes to approve the proposal.
 After the proposal is approved, the student becomes ABD (All But Dissertation) and begins the dissertation research.

 After the completed dissertation is submitted to the committee, the student has an oral defense open to the public.
 Approval of this defense and incorporation of changes into the dissertation successfully concludes the doctoral program.